Schlomon/Dash-Codelab-Tutorials/site/codelabs/Using-DashJS-with-JavaScript-in-VSCode.md

 Transaction ID: 8699ef50e08b6c3a318beaf85928e66bdbf67857a0c560050a3655e68f265c18
 ```

-You can now check the account balance again like in the previous step, to confirm that 1 Dash has been sent.
+You can now check the account balance again like in the previous step, to confirm that 'however many Dash you had' have been sent.

 <!-- ------------------------ -->
 ## Congratulations, now play around